About the Arboretum’s Visual Resources

-Plant collectors and their expeditions are well represented; their images document the people, events, and customs of these exotic landscapes as well as the flora.
+Plant collectors and their expeditions to Eastern Asia are well represented; their images document the people, events, and customs of these exotic lands as well as the flora.
 There are also images of the people who have curated, studied, propagated, and taken care of the plant collection, herbarium, and library.
 Photographs of other plant collections, private gardens, and parks located throughout the world round out the collection.

 |Ernest Wilson’s New England Trees collects early twentieth century images of noteworthy New England trees, landscapes, and architecture.|